WICG/navigation-api/README.md

 });
 ```

 _TODO: reconsider cross-document navigations.
 There will only be one (the initial load of the page); should we even fire this event in that case?
-Could we give `navigationStart` a useful value there, if we do?_
+(That's [#31](https://github.com/WICG/app-history/issues/31).)
+Could we give `startTime` a useful value there, if we do?_

+_TODO: is this property-on-the-event design the right one, or should we integrate with the performance timeline APIs, or...?
+Discuss in [#33](https://github.com/WICG/app-history/issues/33)._

 _TODO: Add a non-analytics examples, similar to how people use `popstate` today._